kevinaud/onboard-v2/docs/troubleshooting.md

 Dry-run mode still records the console transcript but skips process execution, so the log will not contain command entries in that scenario.

+## Confirm Windows WSL configuration

+If the Windows workflow reports that the expected WSL distribution is missing or Docker Desktop does not automatically integrate with it, confirm that the distro name configured in `src/Onboard.Core/Models/OnboardingConfiguration.cs` matches what `wsl.exe -l -q` outputs on the affected machine.
+Both `EnableWslFeaturesStep` and `InstallDockerDesktopStep` read from this configuration record, so updating the value keeps the checks and the Docker integration in sync.

 ## Resetting the log between runs

 Delete the existing file (`del %TEMP%\onboard-pro.log` on Windows, `rm /tmp/onboard-pro.log` on macOS/Linux) if you want to ensure the next run starts with a clean slate.
 The application will recreate the file automatically.